 • Visit the buildings of Gaudi, the historic Jewish Quarters and synagogue, world class museum; and much more.

-•Visit White villages to meet all sorts of interesting local characters… old olive mill, castle, gorgeous views, tastings etc.
+• White villages to interesting local characters… old olive mill, castle, gorgeous views, tastings etc.

-Anadlucia is the soul of classic Spain.
+Andalucia is the soul of classic Spain.
 Like the paintings of Andalucia’s famed native son, Pablo Picasso, this region is vivid, bold and occasionally overwhelming.
 The region offers a unique flavour of authentic Spanish culture: Granada’s gorgeous Alhambra, Seville’s mosques and bullfighting rings and whitewashed World Heritage sites.
 The region also has great beaches on both the Mediterranean Sea and the Atlantic Ocean and a calendar of fantastic festivals.
+Read more >

 The Balearic Islands is an archipelago of five sand-strewn, mountainous enclaves floating blissfully in the Mediterranean Sea.
-With their fabulous gastronomy, intriguing culture, diverse geography and 300 sunny days a year, it is no wonder that the islands are so popular.
-Between elegant and civilized Mallorca, tranquil and dazzling Menorca, and free spirited Ibiza, each island has its own shining personality, promising much more than your average beach vacation.
+With their fabulous gastronomy intriguing culture, diverser geography and 300 sunny days a year, it’s no wonder that the islands are so popular.
+Between elegant and civilized Mallorca, tranquil and dazzling Menorca, and free spirited Ibiza and Formentera, each island has its own shining personality, promising much more than you average beach vacation.
+Read more >

-Catalonia region, in northeastern Spain, is known for the lively beach resorts of Costa Brava as well as the Pyrenees Mountains.
+The Catalonia region, in northeastern Spain, is known for the lively beach resorts of Costa Brava as well as the Pyrenees Mountains.
 Barcelona, the regional capital, has a historic Gothic Quarter, La Rambla pedestrian mall, museums and several beaches.
-Gaudí’s distinctive modern art and architecture can be seen at the Sagrada Família Basilica and in the colorful outdoor mosaics of Park Güell.
+Gaudi’s distinctive modern art and architecture can be seen at the Sagrada Familia Basilica and in the colorful outdoor mosaics of Park Guell.